vatine/sressays/on-microservices.md

 ## The case against third-party API managers

 A common theme for third-party API managers is "let us have one REST path prefix be dedicated to a single set of backends".
 This is understandable, it seems obvious that the "service structure" should be exposed in the "external world" API surface.
-It also makes it somewhere between easy and trivial to forward the requests.
+It also makes it somewhere between easy and trivial to forward the requests, as you can simply forward a group of API endpoints directly to a service.

 However, exposing your internal architecture makes it somewhere between difficult and impossible to change the internal architecture, to meet new demands, changes in usage and/or hamper optimisation possibilities.